JosephMalandruccolo/nsxmlparser-demonstration/README.md

         </user>
     </users>

-While you can obviously retrieve XML from any source you want, this app includes the XML in the bundle and reads it from there
+While you can obviously retrieve XML from any source you want, this app includes the XML in the bundle and reads it from there.

 ## References